privacy-scaling-explorations/zkevm-specs/specs/opcode/5AGAS.md

 ## EVM behaviour

-The `GAS` opcode loads a 64-bit value for the available gas from the transaction context, and pushes it to the stack.
+The `GAS` opcode loads a 64-bit value for the available gas from the current state, and pushes it to the stack.

 ## Circuit behaviour